falcosecurity/driverkit/README.md

 ## Support a new target

 To add support for a new target, a new builder must be added.
-For more info, you can find specific docs under [pkg/driverbuilder/builder](/pkg/driverbuilder/builder) README file.
+For more info, you can find specific docs in [docs/builder.md](docs/builder.md) file.

+## Support a new builder image

+To add support for a new builder image, follow the doc at [docs/builder_images.md](docs/builder_images.md) file.

 ## Survey